 Many companies and agencies are making cutbacks to save money these days.
 When cutbacks compromise worker safety, it is a concern for everyone.
 All workers are entitled to a safe workplace free of hazards.
 Employers can be liable when they put workers at risk on the job.

 Has your industry made cutbacks to save money, and do you feel it has compromised workplace safety?
+Reach out to us today to explore your options.

 Approved by attorney Peter DePaolis